SelectUSA/website/_posts/2015-01-27-why-select-usa.md

 ### **An Overview**
 <span class="imgright">![SelectUSA Logo with Open for Business Sign](images/selectusa_logo_open_for_business-227x211.png "SelectUSA Open for Business")</span>
-The USA is the premier location for new business investment, tops among all countries. &nbsp;According to Department of Commerce data released in Spring 2014, foreign direct investment flows into the United States and its territories rose from $160 billion in 2012 to $187.5 billion in 2013. &nbsp;Additionally, U.S.-owned companies that are expanding facilities, adding new facilities, or bringing back jobs from abroad invest hundreds of billions more dollars in the United States. &nbsp;
+The United States is the premier location for new business investment, tops among all countries. &nbsp;According to the latest Department of Commerce data,foreign direct investment stock into the United States and its territories rose to over $2.9 trillion at the end of 2014. &nbsp;In that same year, new greenfield investment alone totaled $16.5 billion dollars in the United States. &nbsp;

 <span class="imgleft">![Stock Ticker](images/why2.jpg "Stock Ticker")</span>

-The US economy, with a GDP of more than $16 trillion, and a population of over 318 million, offers investors extraordinary attractions and many possible locations.&nbsp; The United States has a lucrative and open consumer market of over 318 million Americans, as well as access via free trade agreements to about 425 million more customers for goods and services that are produced in the United States.
+The U.S. economy, with a GDP of more than $17 trillion, and a population of over 320 million, offers investors extraordinary attractions and many possible locations.&nbsp; The United States has a lucrative and open consumer market, as well as access via free trade agreements to about 425 million more customers for goods and services that are produced in the United States.

-The American work force is well-educated, productive, innovative, and mobile, and the United States has the flexibility through the American educational system to fashion training programs for the jobs of today and tomorrow.&nbsp; The United States also has the world’s best university system, one that hosts and spins off research and development (R&amp;D) programs that contribute to the country’s strong R&amp;D activities.
+The American workforce is well-educated, productive, innovative, and mobile, and the United States has the flexibility through the American educational system to fashion training programs for the jobs of today and tomorrow.&nbsp; The United States university system has a strong competitive advantage globally, fostering an innovation ecosystem that hosts and spins off research and development (R&amp;D) programs that contribute to the country’s strong R&amp;D activities.

 <span class="imgright">![Circuitboard](images/why3.jpg "Circuitboard")</span>